View MapView Map

 Dromore Wood Nature Reserve

-From Aillwee it’s well-worth the journey inland to discover Dromore Wood Nature Reserve but keep an eye out for the impressive Poulnabrone Dolmen on the way.
+From Aillwee it’s well-worth the journey inland to discover Dromore Wood Nature Reserve but keep an eye out for the impressive Poulnabrone Portal Tomb on the way.
 Once you reach the nature reserve, soak up sights of the furry residents such as badgers, stoats and shrews, as well as rare species of birds and butterflies.
 There are also two ring forts and an ancient lime kiln that make for great viewing for history fans, young and old.

 Lough Avalla Farm Looped Walk